Shi-Soul/offline_multitask/readme.md

     -

 What may be done in future:
-- Continue to finetune the CQL-SAC algorithm, add some tricks to improve the performance
+- [Finish] Continue to finetune the CQL-SAC algorithm, add some tricks to improve the performance
+    - 240, 238
+- Idea: Model base, IL (GAIL, ), Offline (CQL ), Data Visualization / Algo test
+    - Try Decision Tranformer
     - Try to implement model base methods
         - First try deterministic env model, train a ppo / sac
         - If stochastic env model is needed, try to train a vae to predict the next state

 ## Usage